 Visualizing a safer railway

 As trains round corners, poor signal visibility could lead to serious accidents.
-Bechtel-developed software put our engineers in the “driver’s seat,” as they planned the placement of overhead electrification poles and bridge structures.
+Bechtel-developed software enabled our engineers to take the virtual 'driver’s seat', as they planned the placement of overhead electrification poles and bridge structures.

 The software combined drawings of track sections and earthworks with models based on the engineers' initial designs.
 The drive-through visualizations helped Bechtel's team foresee how to best modify their layouts for maximum visibility—and safety.